Onlineberatung/documentation/docs/releases/adminer.md

 ## General description

-This page describes changes / updates for the Adminer component.
+This page describes changes/updates for the Adminer component.

-We will list only changes / updates, which we done to use the component.
+Only changes that are necessary to use the requested version are listed in this document.

-If you want a changelog, please see the project page at https://www.adminer.org.
+If you want a changelog please see the project page at https://www.adminer.org.

 ### Unreleased

-Update tag to `4.7.7` - no other actions necessary
+Update tag to `4.7.7` in the `docker-compose.yml` file - no other actions necessary